 The Philadelphia Zoo works with partners and colleagues around the world to save wildlife.
 From South America to Asia to Africa, these projects are conducting research, protecting habitat, educating communities and building capacity.
 We are proud to support them and the important work they do.

-The cheetah is the most endangered cat in Africa, mainly due to loss of habitat and conflict with humans.
+The cheetah is one of the most endangered cats in Africa, mainly due to loss of habitat and conflict with humans.
 Most cheetahs in the wild are living on private land and often considered to be a threat to livestock, which is the farmer’s livelihood.

 The Cheetah Conservation Fund (CCF) conducts long-term studies to help understand cheetah health, genetics, biology and reproduction.
 These studies help develop education and conservation programs such as the “Livestock Guardian Dogs Program,” where dogs are raised and trained by CCF and given to local farmers for use in protecting their flocks from cheetahs.
 This preventative measure often stops farmers from killing cheetahs.